 The Company has a policy of reserving for questionable accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable.
 The Company periodically reviews its accounts receivable to determine whether an allowance is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
 Account balances deemed to be uncollectible are charged to the bad debt expense after all means of collection have been exhausted and the potential for recovery is considered remote.
-At March 31, 2015 and December 31, 2014, the allowance for bad debt was \$0 and \$0, respectively.
-Accounts receivable-net at March 31, 2015 and December 31, 2014, amounted to \$763,070 and \$216,997, respectively.
-As of March 31, 2015, accounts receivable related to two licenses accounted for approximately 0.6% of the Company's total revenue, accounts receivable related to recurring royalties represented approximately 8.9% of total revenue for the quarter and the Company had a receivable from an indemnification claim to be paid by the seller of a portfolio purchased by the Company in the amount of \$375,750.
-As of December 31, 2014, accounts receivable related to one license accounted for approximately 0.7% of the Company's total revenue for the quarter and accounts receivable related to recurring royalties represented 4.6% of total revenue for the quarter.
+At June 30, 2015 and December 31, 2014, the allowance for bad debt was \$0 and \$0, respectively.
+Accounts receivable, net at June 30, 2015 and December 31, 2014, amounted to \$704,061 and \$216,997, respectively.
+As of June 30, 2015, accounts receivable related to one license accounted for approximately 12% of the Company's total accounts receivable, accounts receivable related to recurring royalties represented approximately 34% of total accounts receivable and the Company had a receivable from an indemnification claim to be paid by the seller of a portfolio purchased by the Company in the amount of \$375,750 or 54% of total accounts receivable.
+As of December 31, 2014, 86% of total accounts receivable were associated with outstanding recurring royalties and 14% were associated with one outstanding license payment.